 a.
 Acceptance of Travel and Related Expenses from Non- Federal Sources, 31 U.S.C. §1353.

-(1) The Associate Administrator for Education will ensure education activities support NASA's strategic goals for education.
+(1) The Associate Administrator for STEM Engagement will ensure that employee participation in STEM Engagement activities support NASA's strategic goals for STEM Engagement.

 d.
 Officials-In-Charge (OICs), or designees, may:

 e.
 OICs, or designees, will:

 (2) Conduct themselves in a manner that represents NASA favorably.